-Current is available on more than 50 million homes in the United States and Europe via cable and satellite.
+GONZALES: Current is available on more than 50 million homes in the United States and Europe via cable and satellite.
 Its target audience is the media-savvy cohort of 18-to-34-year-olds - people like Luis Nunez(ph), who produced his short video about developing green jobs in his poor neighborhood in Oakland.

-Do you recycle?
+LUIS NUNEZ: Do you recycle?

 INSKEEP: Yes, I do.

-Mr. NUNEZ: Why do you do it?
+NUNEZ: Why do you do it?

-Unidentified Man #1: Because sometimes, where I come from in the hood, money be short.
+INSKEEP: Because sometimes, where I come from in the hood, money be short.

 GONZALES: Unidentified Man #2: From the pot fields of Morocco to the sex trade in China...

 LAURA LING: Unidentified Man #2: Vanguard goes undercover to give you the real price of vice.
 Premieres Wednesday at 10 p.m.

-Ever since Ling and Lee were detained in North Korea, company officials have declined to talk about their situation.
+GONZALES: Ever since Ling and Lee were detained in North Korea, company officials have declined to talk about their situation.
 The Ling and Lee families were also mum, at least until this week, when they appeared on NBC's "Today Show."
 This is Laura Ling's sister, Lisa, who is also a journalist.
 She says the families have grown anxious as tensions escalate on the Korean peninsula and the journalists' trial date approached.

-Richard Gonzales, NPR News, San Francisco.
+GONZALES: Richard Gonzales, NPR News, San Francisco.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.